Gold and Wachtel

 20 findings 8 connections 0 entities

 Gold and Wachtel LLP was a boutique New York law firm founded in 1984 at 10 East 53rd Street by Robert Gold—a former Assistant United States Attorney in the SDNY Criminal Division (1973–1977)—and Harry H. Wachtel (1917–1997), a civil rights attorney who had advised Martin Luther King Jr. The firm began representing Jeffrey Epstein no later than November 1988, when it was registered as process agent for Jeffrey E. Epstein, Inc. (NY DOS #1307306).
-Both of Epstein’s successive primary legal operatives—Jeffrey A. Schantz and Darren Indyke—were recruited from this firm, and co-founder Robert Gold is alleged by Steven Hoffenberg to have used his SDNY connections to shield Epstein from prosecution in the Towers Financial fraud.
+Both of Epstein’s successive primary legal representatives—Jeffrey A. Schantz and Darren Indyke—were recruited from this firm, and co-founder Robert Gold is alleged by Steven Hoffenberg to have used his SDNY connections to shield Epstein from prosecution in the Towers Financial fraud.
 The firm underwent name changes after Harry Wachtel’s death—Gold and Wachtel to Wachtel & Masyr LLP to Wachtel Missry LLP—while maintaining institutional continuity in Epstein representation through at least 1998.

-The Personnel : From Law Firm to Epstein Inner Circle
+From Law Firm to Epstein's Inner Circle

 Gold and Wachtel produced the two individuals who would consecutively manage Jeffrey Epstein’s legal, corporate, and financial affairs for a combined span of nearly 25 years.
 The first was Jeffrey A. Schantz (JD Fordham 1983), who served as Epstein’s “transaction counsel” from at least 1995, conducting negotiations with the Office of Foreign Missions over Epstein’s sublease of the former Iranian consulate building at 34 East 69th Street in April 1996 1.
 Schantz went fully in-house with Epstein by May 1995 and was named co-Trustee of Trust One in the 2001 Will, with authority over Epstein’s most sensitive financial structures.
-He remained Epstein’s primary operative until approximately 2003.
+He remained Epstein’s primary legal representative until approximately 2003.

 The second was Darren K. Indyke (JD Cornell Law 1991), who entered Gold and Wachtel in 1986 as a pre-law assistant—hired, by William Wachtel’s own later account to the Daily Beast, “as a favor” to Indyke’s father Bernard.
 But Wachtel’s characterization of Bernard as “a mailroom employee” was demonstrably false: Bernard Indyke was a manager and board member of Jackie Fine Arts Inc., a Gold and Wachtel client at the center of a $500M+ RICO tax shelter fraud.
 Darren first encountered Epstein at the firm in 1986, returned after completing law school in 1991, and by the early 2000s had replaced Schantz as Epstein’s exclusive counsel.
 The 2001 Trust explicitly designated Indyke as successor Trustee: “If JEFFREY A. SCHANTZ resigns, or at any time ceases to act as Trustee, without having designated an additional or successor Trustee, the Grantor appoints DARREN INDYKE as Trustee in his place” 2.
 Indyke would go on to serve as secretary of Southern Trust Company, signatory at Southern Financial LLC, co-executor of the estate, and beneficiary of the Butterfly Trust—all while maintaining the formal posture of independent legal counsel.